oktadev/okta-blog/_source/_posts/2022-10-01-spring-vault.md

 **IMPORTANT NOTE**: You must leave the trailing slash `/` in the issuer URL.

-Navigate to **http://localhost:8080** and you should be redirected to Auth0 login:
+Navigate to `http://localhost:8080`, and you should be redirected to Auth0 to log in:

 {% img blog/spring-vault-update/auth0-login.png alt:"Auth0 login form" width:"450" %}{: .center-image }

 ## Spring Cloud Config with Secrets Encryption